anbarasiu/fluid/_posts/2020-08-14-self-organising-team.md

 ---
 layout: post
-title: Self Organising Team [WIP]
+title: Self Organising Engineering Team [WIP]
-description: What could an ideal self-organising team look like?
+description: What could an ideal self-organising engineering team look like?
-summary: Nascent set thoughts on self-organising teams, as I try to gather and put together a better model for understanding.
+summary: Nascent set thoughts on self-organising engineering teams, as I try to gather and put together a better model for understanding.
 tags: engineering systems
 ---

-What could an ideal self-organising team look like?
+What could an ideal self-organising engineering team look like?

 Ideally an individual would be able to execute independently or contribute significantly in terms of the below.
+The ideal team member handles all of these for a particular problem statement.
+Note that we don't deal with product features, instead we deal with customer pain points or problem statements.

 1. Technical